virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 mat3 m = mat3( vx, vy, vz );
 ```

-In camera's coordinate system, Z axis will point in the `view` direction, Y axis in the `Up` direction, and X axis will be perpendicular to the Y and Z. We normalize all vectors to be sure they are `1` in length.
+Camera is defined by its `view direction` and `up` vector.
+Camera's coordinate system is then defined as follows: Z axis will point in the `view direction`, X axis is perpendicular to the `up` and `view direction` vectors, and Y axis will be perpendicular to the X and Z. We normalize all vectors and pack them into matrix - this will be our rotation matrix.

 Now we apply camera's rotation to our rays: